 Youth Art Exchange’s Youth Advisory Board demonstrates the highest rung on the ladder of leadership at the organization.
 Youth Advisory Board members have been program participants, interns, classroom and teaching assistants- or those who have just stood out as exceptional- and have aspired to inform program development, implementation, and strategic initiatives.
 The Youth Advisory Board members select faculty members, evaluate programs and provide the youth perspective to our work.
 The Youth Advisory Board partners with other youth leaders in the city (Children’s Creativity Museum, Yerba Buena Center for the Arts, The Contemporary Jewish Museum, and more) to write grants, plan the annual POP-UP events, and be the voice of young artists in San Francisco.

-Fiona Gray is a 10th grade student at Mission High School.
-She is currently taking the Youth Art Exchange Printmaking class.
+Fiona Gray is a senior at Mission High School.
+She is in YAX’s Printmaking class and has been a part of Youth Art Exchange since fall of 2015.
 She has been on the Youth Advisory Board since the fall of 2015.
+She was born and raised in San Francisco.
+She has also been dancing with Ensambles Ballet Folklórico de San Francisco for over 10 years and is invested in the Bay Area’s arts scene.
 Fiona is inspired generally by nature and she expresses that in her artwork.
 She joined YAB to expand her leadership experience and positively impact Youth Art Exchange.
-She also likes being involved and having her opinions heard.
+She plans on attending a 4 year university.

-Lillian Winston is a 10th grade student at Mission high school.
+Lillian Winston is a 12th grade student at Mission High School.
 She is part of the printmaking class at Youth Art Exchange.
 She is inspired by music, other people’s stories, and nature.
 Lillian joined YAB to increase her leadership skills and to meet and make new friends.
 She likes being part of something she thinks is important and enjoys the ways YAX impacts communities.